Interpreting contracts: An ambiguous businessPrint publication

 - The courts will, however, apply the concept of commercial reasonableness or business common sense where it is necessary to do so – for example where there is genuine ambiguity which requires the court to choose between more than one possible meaning.

 - There can be no substitute for careful drafting.
 Check that parties are clear about each others’ intentions; check that any contractual wording reflects their desired outcomes; and ensure that the wording is clear and not open to any other interpretation.

-- If you have any queries in relation to the provisions within your own commercial contracts, please contact Walker Morris’ Commercial Dispute Resolution team.
+- If you have any queries in relation to the provisions within your own commercial contracts, please contact Walker Morris’ Commercial Contracts Disputes team.

 Arnold v Britton and others UKSC 36

 Ace Paper Ltd v Fry and others EWHC 1647 (Ch)